Teaching programmes

 The concrete range of teaching programmes is still being developed.
 Here are a few examples of what the Wubbo Ockels School is currently working on:

-• a minor on Climate Change and Inequality, led by researchers from the Faculty of Theology and Religious Studies in collaboration with researchers from the Faculty of Arts
+a minor on Climate Change and Inequality, in collaboration with the Faculty of Religion, Culture and Society, and the Faculty of Arts

 View this page in: Nederlands